History of cartography: Iberian cartography in the Age of Exploration

 World Map by Juan de la Cosa (1500), the first map showing the Americas.

-In 1492, when a Spanish expedition headed by Genoese explorer Christopher Columbus sailed west to find a new trade route to the Far East but inadvertently found the Americas.
+In 1492, the Spanish expedition headed by Genoese explorer Christopher Columbus sailed west to find a new trade route to the Far East, but inadvertently found the Americas.
 Columbus's first two voyages (1492–93) reached the Bahamas and various Caribbean islands, including Hispaniola, Puerto Rico and Cuba.
 The Spanish cartographer and explorer Juan de la Cosa sailed with Columbus.
 He created the first known cartographic representations showing both the Americas.
 The post-1492 era is known as the period of the Columbian Exchange, a dramatically widespread exchange of animals, plants, culture, human populations (including slaves), communicable disease, and ideas between the American and Afro-Eurasian hemispheres following the Voyages of Christopher Columbus to the Americas.

 The Magellan-Elcano circumnavigation was the first known voyage around the world in human history.
 It was a Spanish expedition that sailed from Seville in 1519 under the command of Portuguese navigator Ferdinand Magellan in search of a maritime path from the Americas to the East Asia across the Pacific Ocean.
 Following Magellan's death in Mactan (Philippines) in 1521, Juan Sebastián Elcano took command of the expedition, sailing to Borneo, the Spice Islands and back to Spain across the Indian Ocean, round the Cape of Good Hope and north along the west coast of Africa.
 They arrived in Spain three years after they left, in 1522.